Ibn Butlan: Antioch, Laodicea, and Damascus

 He After al-Lāḏiqīya he visited Damascus, where a large debate had been taking place.
-Subject of this debate was an old conundrum of Greek natural science, disscussed in the problemata literature inherited by the Arab world: Which is warmer the young of the bird or the young chick?
+Subject of this debate was an old conundrum of Greek natural science, discussed in the problemata literature inherited by the Arab world: Which is warmer the young of the bird or the young chick?
 At the core of the question lies Aristotle's teaching about the relation of warmth and movement, that is the quicker something moves the warmer it is; the young chicken can peck on its own, the young bird must remain in its nest, but chickens as a whole move less quickly than birds who can fly.
 An otherwise unknown author by the name of Ibn al-Muwaffaqī had started this debate by arguing in favour of the young chicken.
 A Jacobite Christian physician called al-Yabrūdī had responded to al-Muwaffaqī arguing that the young of the bird was warmer than the chick.
 Though al-Yabrūdī had passed very shortly before Ibn Buṭlān entered Damascus, the debate was still ongoing and Ibn Buṭlān was convinced of al-Yabrūdī's position though entirely unconvinced by his reasoning.
 This seemingly innocuous debate would be of great consequence to Ibn Buṭlān's life.